zachvalenta/jvns.ca/content/post/2018-11-11-understand-the-software-you-use-in-production.markdown

 * a workaround ("this software doesn't work with 10,000 clients? ok, we just won't use it with in cases where there are clients for now!", "oh, a memory leak? let's just restart it every hour")

-### Understand what can break and what can't
+### Understand what is ok to break and isn't

-Another huge part of understanding the software I run in production is understanding which parts are OK to break and which aren't.
+Another huge part of understanding the software I run in production is understanding which parts are OK to break (aka "if this breaks, it won't result in a production incident") and which aren't.
 This lets me **focus**: I can put big boxes around some components and decide "ok, if this breaks it doesn't matter, so I won't pay super close attention to it".

 For example, with Kubernetes: